 In addition to earlier investigations, our Oversight and Investigations Subcommittee launched a series of investigations into the opioid epidemic in 2017.
-Those investigations include: fentanyl, a synthetic opioid; alleged pill dumping; and patient brokering.
+Those investigations include: fentanyl, a synthetic opioid; alleged pill dumping; patient brokering, and the potential role of opioid manufacturers in the crisis.
 In addition, the subcommittee has also reviewed various state level responses to the epidemic.

 Alleged Pill Dumping